home-assistant/home-assistant.io/source/_integrations/cambridge_audio.markdown

 The **Cambridge Audio** {% term integration %} allows you to control all receivers and streamers that support the StreamMagic app.

 The integration automatically discovers all enabled zones and sources.
 Each zone is added as a media player device with the enabled sources available as inputs.
-Media information and transport controls are supported if the selected source reports it.
+Media information and controls (such as play, pause, skip) are supported if the selected source reports it.

 ## Supported devices